FFTAI/gros_app/README.md

    - Once the build is finished, you will find the generated APK in the specified output directory.

-!> This guide assumes familiarity with Hbuilder and the basics of 5+App development.
+**Note**: This guide assumes familiarity with Hbuilder and the basics of 5+App development.

-!> Customize the `manifest.json` file to meet your specific application requirements.
+**Note**: Customize the `manifest.json` file to meet your specific application requirements.

-!> The provided source code serves as a reference project, and developers are encouraged to modify it according to your needs.
+**Note**: The provided source code serves as a reference project, and developers are encouraged to modify it according to your needs.

 #### Running Locally